 All the activities carried out by New Acropolis in the world, in its different fields of action, are achieved thanks to the work of thousands of volunteers.

-By means of Volunteering we express our commitment to society, through humanitarian, ecological actions and social and educational projects in support of those most in need.
+Through volunteering, we demonstrate our commitment to society by engaging in humanitarian, ecological, and social projects that support those in need.

 The volunteering programs of the IONA offer society the opportunity to develop values of solidarity, tolerance and respect for others, which make us better as individuals and help to make the world a better place.